 2008 Honeywell User Group meeting overview

-Jack Bolick, president of Honeywell Process Solutions (HPS), opened this year’s Honeywell User Group Meeting in Phoenix stressing the company’s mission of safety, reliability, and efficiency and how the company’s new products and services are focused on addressing these issues according to direct customer input.
+Phoenix, AZ – Jack Bolick, president of Honeywell Process Solutions (HPS), opened this year’s Honeywell User Group Meeting here stressing the company’s mission of safety, reliability, and efficiency and how the company’s new products and services are focused on addressing these issues according to direct customer input.

-Explaining how Honeywell takes customer input throughout the year and incorporates it into new product releases, Jason Bottjen from Valero, the Experion Customer Advisory Board Co-Chair, noted that HPS sponsors 14 advisory boards that host 350 customers from 24 countries.
-Bottjen added that the Customer Advisory Board (CAB) is introducing a new “virtual CAB” this year, with online surveys where customers can interactively provide input each month at www.letstalkprocesscontrol.com .
+Explaining how Honeywell takes customer input throughout the year and incorporates it into new product releases, Jason Bottjen from Valero, Experion Customer Advisory Board co-chair, noted that HPS sponsors 14 advisory boards, which host 350 customers from 24 countries.
+Bottjen added that the Customer Advisory Board (CAB) is introducing a new virtual CAB this year, with online surveys where customers can interactively provide input each month at www.letstalkprocesscontrol.com.